Planning to visit the Christmas markets in Berlin?

-Where We Stayed: Westin Grand Berlin
+Where to Stay in Berlin, Germany: Westin Grand Berlin

 I have two main deciding factors when choosing my hotels.

-The first, is whether the hotel is a Marriott property, where I’m a member.
+The first is whether the hotel is a Marriott property, where I’m a member.

 He and I both collectively have Marriott Bonvoy points so, we try to utilize them as often as we can.
 Since Marriott has over 6,500 properties for us to choose from, we always have a lot of options and are usually really satisfied with our hotel choice.